Yoga Practice

 Eagle Arms

 Take arms straight in front and cross right elbow on top of left.
-As you bend your elbows, reach the right arm further forward, creating space for your right palm to meet your left fingers.
+As you bend your elbows, reach the right arm further forward.
+This creates space for your right palm to meet your left fingers.
 Drop shoulders and raise elbows and take up to 5 slow breaths.

 Can’t wrap the arms, then press the forearms together, drop shoulders and raise elbows.